Chart Color Schemes

 Highett lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, Highett's population is estimated at around 12,828 people.
-This reflects an increase of 6.8% since the 2021 Census which reported a population of 12,016 people.
-The change was inferred from AreaSearch's estimate of 12,780 residents based on latest ERP data release by ABS (June 2024) and an additional 361 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,476 persons per square kilometer, placing Highett in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Highett has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing its SA4 region.
-Overseas migration contributed approximately 80% of overall population gains during recent periods.
+As of Nov 2025, the Highett statistical area (Lv2) has an estimated population of around 13,336.
+This reflects a growth of 1,320 people since the 2021 Census, which reported a population of 12,016.
+The change is inferred from AreaSearch's estimate of the resident population at 12,807 in Jun 2024, along with an additional 361 validated new addresses since the Census date.
+This results in a population density ratio of 3,614 persons per square kilometer, placing Highett in the upper quartile relative to national locations assessed by AreaSearch.
+Highett's growth rate of 11.0% since the 2021 census exceeded its SA4 region (8.5%) and the national average, marking it as a growth leader in the region.
+Overseas migration contributed approximately 80.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024, using 2022 as the base year.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, Highett is forecasted to experience significant population increase in the top quartile of statistical areas analysed by AreaSearch, with an expected expansion of 3,450 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 25.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, Highett is forecasted to experience significant population increase.
+By 2041, based on aggregated SA2-level projections, the area is expected to expand by 3,447 persons, reflecting an overall increase of 20.5% over the 17-year period.

 Frequently Asked Questions - Population